raykush99/Solder---RoboPCB/README.md

 One LED is always on and changes britness based on light using a photoresistor (updated to add a transitstor to use as a switch to make sure LED gets enough voltage) (since photresistor resistance is too high)
-The other LED is attached to a button that turns on only when the button is presses The motor is also connected to the button and has a potentiometer to control its power
+The other LED is attached to a button that turns on only when the button is presses The motor is also connected to the button and has a potentiometer to control its power I incorporated a Pacific Rim theme onto the back of the pcb

 Bill  of Materials:
   Battery Cell x1